 Make sure that your windows are covered up so that there won’t be any changes in your light situation.
 If you had a light bulb lighting your setup and easel and there is light coming from the window you would recognize differences in the mornings compared to daytime or nighttime.
 So what you want is a constant light setup.
 For your Bargue Drawings and Cast Drawings you will only need a light source with a regular light bulb – which is most propably a yellowish light (~3.000 Kelvin).
 Since you are only concentrating on distances, shapes and shades there won’t be any problem with a yellowish light source.
 But it should be bright enough to light up sufficiently.

-is what you’ll need in your home studio.
-In the case of a Still Life painting with colors you will need a daylight bulb or flourecent tube (5.000-6.500 Kelvin) to make sure that the bulb’s emitted light won’t affect your ability to see the correct colors (exception: if you intend to make a painting with – let´s say – candlelight, where you want exactly this color temperature).
+In the case of painting you will need a daylight bulb or flourecent tube (5.000-6.500 Kelvin) to make sure that the bulb’s emitted light won’t affect your ability to see the correct colors (exception: if you intend to make a painting with – let´s say – candlelight, where you want exactly this color temperature).
 The palette should be lit under daylight in order to match the perceived color.

 If you don’t have an easel just hang a large wood board on your wall or on your wardrobe.
 It preferably has a smooth finish so that you can place your drawing paper directly onto it.
-Otherwise – in case it’s a rough surface – you will need to place a thick hardboard onto the wood board so that no wood structure is showing through your drawing.
+In case it has a rough surface you will need to place a thick hardboard onto the wood board so that no wood structure is showing through your drawing.

 To control your background color it’s good to have either grey fabric or grey cardboard.
 Black would also do well but the values of the shadows cast on the fabric/cardboard will be very close to the value of the background itself.